Tax guide

 What Copy B is for

 Use Copy B when you need to furnish a Form 1099-NEC statement to the person or business that received nonemployee compensation.
+The recipient uses that statement for their own tax records and return preparation.

 Common examples: